 Goal 2: By the end of the semester, the number of bullying and harassment reports related to gender and sexuality across the district will decrease by at least 10%.

 Not sure where to start to identify a priority for stopping harm?
-Once felt safety has been established in your groups, facilitate a community brainstorming session about harms that happen at school with youth or adults.
+Once felt safety has been established in your groups, facilitate a community focus group about harms that happen at school with youth or adults.
 Let the priorities that surface inform your goals and action plans.
-Importantly, accept what’s shared in these discussions without getting defensive, especially when learners identify problematic adult behavior.
+Importantly, accept what’s shared in these discussions without getting defensive, especially when folks identify problematic adult behavior.
 We ask kids to listen to corrective feedback from us regularly.
 It’s not fair to ask learners to work on themselves if their educators aren’t actively working on themselves too.

 "It's not fair to ask learners to work on themselves if their educators aren't actively working on themselves too."